A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

-We retrain the CE-SetSUMBT belief tracker from scratch on this cleaned dataset (CE-SetSUMBT+LC) for the first evaluation.
-In Table~\ref{tab:labelcorrection}, we present the JGA of the two CE-SetSUMBT trackers on two test sets: the (noisy) MultiWOZ $2.1$ test-set and the (manually corrected) MultiWOZ 2.4 test-set\footnote{We never use the MultiWOZ $2.4$ validation-set during training.}.
-On the MultiWOZ $2.1$ test-set, the model trained using label correction shows marginal improvements, which is not surprising as the MultiWOZ $2.1$ test-set contains errors, and hence cannot be used to adequately assess the effect of label correction.
-In contrast, on the MultiWOZ $2.4$ test-set, the model trained using label correction shows statistically significant improvements.
-To further substantiate the effectiveness of our label correction, we train the TripPy state tracker~\citep{heck2020trippy} using the MultiWOZ $2.1$ training dataset with and without the label corrections.
-We again observe a significant improvement in performance on the MultiWOZ $2.4$ test-set.
-This demonstrates that the dataset resulting from label correction is of significantly higher quality.
+In Table~\ref{table:experiments:label_correction}, we present the JGA of the CE-SetSUMBT models on two test sets: the (noisy) MultiWOZ $2.1$ test set and the (manually corrected) MultiWOZ $2.4$ test set.\footnote{The MultiWOZ $2.4$ validation set was never used during training.} Overall, results show the same trend both for CE-SetSUMBT and TripPy: on the MultiWOZ $2.1$ test set, the models do not show statistically significant improvements, which is unsurprising given that the MultiWOZ $2.1$ test set contains errors and, therefore, cannot adequately assess the impact of label correction.
+In contrast, on the MultiWOZ $2.4$ test set, we observe significant improvements for both offline and online label correction methods for both belief state trackers.
+This demonstrates that the datasets resulting from online and offline label correction are of significantly higher quality.

+The semi-offline method fails to produce significant improvements.
+We hypothesise that the model trained using CAMEL has already acquired similar error patterns to those commonly made by human annotators.
+The live label correction setup results in a low-quality dataset, which we attribute to the model's inherent inability to correct data selected through active learning.
+At this stage, the model lacks the capability to make accurate predictions for these instances.\footnote{This method is not examined for TripPy, as we do not expect it to behave differently.}

+Although the label validation stage of CAMELL does not yield a statistically significant improvement in the active learning setting, it produces a model that provides more reliable label correction compared to the CAMEL approach without label validation (see online vs. semi-offline correction in Table~\ref{table:experiments:label_correction}).
+While CAMELL does not generate labels of higher quality than those produced by the offline label correction approach, it facilitates the creation of a clean dataset with fewer labels, thereby reducing human effort.

+An important take-away message is: if all labels in the dataset are available and active learning is not required, offline label correction can be applied to enhance the dataset's quality.
+However, if labels are being collected through an active learning process, an online label correction should be applied rather than a semi-offline method, as the label validation component enables the creation of a final dataset of higher quality.